CAR T-cell Therapy

 What does the recovery process look like?

-Recovery typically takes 2–3 months from the CAR T-cell infusion.
-Patients will be admitted during the first 2–3 weeks to recover from any side effects of chemotherapy before they can be discharged.
+Patients will be admitted for the first 3-4 weeks to monitor from any side effects of CAR T-cells treatment before they are allowed to go home.

 Following discharge, patients will have to go for regular outpatient appointments to monitor side effects and clinical responses to treatment.
+Recovery typically takes 2–3 months from the CAR T-cell infusion.

 Side Effects of CAR T-cell Therapy